 That is where Primary and Secondary Choices become a big help.
 In fact, they become a simple organizing structure for your life.

 - Secondary Choices - Choices that help you get to the primary choice.
-These are not necessarily wanted, in and of themselves.
+These are not necessarily wanted in and of themselves.

 Obviously, you have more energy when you focus on the Primary Choice versus focus on training.
 That is the power of Primary and Secondary Choices.
-When you engage with Secondary Choices, you may lose sight of the reason you are doing it.
+When you engage with Secondary Choices, you may lose sight of why you are doing it.
 That's the time to remind yourself of the Primary Choice.
 “I may not enjoy this training, but I want to enjoy the Gold Medal!”